Our emergency care and recovery services are here to help you recover after a stay in hospital, and to avoid being readmitted.

 When you are ready to be discharged, the ward staff should refer you to our hospital social care team.

 If you are worried that this hasn’t happened, let the ward staff know that you use care and support services.
 Your social worker or ISA (Independence Support Assistant) will not usually be told that you are in hospital until the ward staff refer you to the hospital social care team.

 The hospital team will check that your care arrangements will be safe in the short-term when you leave hospital.
 You may be referred to our rehabilitation or reablement services for a short-term period of support.
-Your usual social worker or ISA will visit you to discuss your ongoing care and support once you return home.

 I arrange my care and support privately